 Watch those that revise history to suit their notions of the day.
 The predicament of an act of union signed in 1707 is the rising of a rampant English nationalism based on an idea it has achieved anything of note beyond a trophy in 1966.
 They cite wars singlehandedly won as if there was no sacrifice made by others.
 But this cannon fodder of coloureds could only let the triumphalism of Great British brothers remain for so long.

 For as millions died in far flung places, then came here to help rebuild spaces and thus brought this land to be shared by different races, the inhibitions of the hard boiled British class began to clash with the chickens of Empire coming home to roost.
-And though there is real vulnerability in the agitators’ actions, refusal to acknowledge the weasels and ferrets of weakness and fault is tearing their hen house apart.
+And though there is vulnerability in the agitators’ actions, refusal to see the weasels and ferrets of weakness and fault is tearing their hen house apart.

 Because the luxuries that even the most deprived here enjoy, the tea bagged in boxes on the kitchen counter, ripened bananas in the fruit bowl, show this global order begun to rape the world that’s not ours long ago.
 And even in the reprehension, there exists such enormous goodwill towards, specifically, England from around the world.
-It’s a reference point, a motherland even, sought after for so long as the place for people to make better lives from.
+It’s a reference point and a motherland sought after for so long as the place for people to make better lives from.
 But 19th and 20th century lies are being found out in the 21st.